KDE/digikam-doc/asset_management/dam_workflow.rst

         :alt:
         :align: center

-        Applying Labels to Items Using Captions Tab From Right Side-Bar
+        Applying Labels to Items Using Captions Tab from Right Sidebar

 - Make a backup e.g. on external drive, and optical medium, or a tape.